 Leather Belts and Sashes

 Wrap a leather belt or sash around your waist to cinch in your outfit.
 It’s a simple addition that brings authenticity to your ensemble.
+You can also try these stylish scarf ideas to further elevate your look.

 Upcycled Vintage Boots

 Give an old pair of boots a new life with some leather patches or fabric wraps.
 They’ll complete your Renaissance look with a unique flair.
+If you want to channel a different aesthetic, check out these DIY Bratz costume ideas for your next event.

 Simple Tunic Dress

 Create a simple tunic dress with a straight cut and add a belt.
 It’s a straightforward project that beginners can tackle confidently.
+This versatile piece also works perfectly for easy DIY book character costumes.

 Corset Effect with Lacing